 Thank you for your interest in Inlandia!

--- Writing from Inlandia, the annual anthology of creative work produced by the Inlandia Creative Writing Workshops.
-(Currently closed.)
+- Writing from Inlandia, the annual anthology of creative work produced by the Inlandia Creative Writing Workshops.

--- Inlandia Books - Literary and Community for book manuscripts.
-(Currently closed.)
+- Inlandia Books - Literary and Community for book manuscripts.

 And other projects as they come up.

 Each category has a separate review period & guidelines.
-Please be familiar with the guidelines before submitting.
+If you do not see it as an open category below, then it is currently closed.
+Please check back.
+Before submitting, please be familiar with the guidelines.
 By your submission you are acknowledging that you have read through our guidelines carefully and agree.

 It is Monday, April 6, 2020.
 I am writing from Riverside, California, where the stay at home order has been in place since March 19.